NoozAbooz/mcpi-reborn-extended/README.md

 # mcpi-reborn-extended
 This is a fork of [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) by MCPI Revival, with custom features added in by the community.
 The apt packages and package lists are stored in the [debs](debs/) folder.
 The project is UNOFFICIAL from mcpi-reborn, and support wll not be provided by MCPI Revival.

-Source code is in the [source](https://github.com/mobilegmYT/mcpi-reborn-extended/tree/source) branch.
+Source code and documentation is in the [source](https://github.com/mobilegmYT/mcpi-reborn-extended/tree/source) branch.

 ### APT Repo Installation (for both x86 and arm)
 ```bash